AndrewMendezData/AndrewMendezData.GitHub.io/project_hospitalsql.md

 **A written summary for the top 50 patients in procedures and total medications.**<br><br>
 For this query, I had to use the CONCAT statement to put together full sentences that included that data that the administration was requesting.
 The query includes the CASE WHEN statement to alternate between whether the patient was readmitted to the hospital or not.
-There is also an INNER JOIN included because the demographic information was on a separate table from the data on medications & procedures.
+There is also an INNER JOIN included because the demographic information was on a separate table from the data on medications & procedures. <br><br>

 Here was the query:<br><br>
 <img src="images/q6 query.png?raw=true"><br><br>

 Here is the resulting information:<br><br>